 "She has been desperately trying to get him to notice her for years now, but apparently she's not his type.
 She is the most popular girl in school and he still won't pay her any attention."
 I could feel a sense of relief going through me.
 Maybe I have a chance after all.
 "Don't even think about trying Rosalynn, if he's out of her league, then he's way out of ours too."
 Well geez, way to destroy all my hopes, Lily.

-"How did your first day of school go?" my mom asked as I closed the creaking door.
+"How did your first day of school go?" my mom asked as I closed the creaking door behind me.

 "Ehh, it was okay.
 I made a new friend.
 Her name is Lily.
 How did your day go, Shay?"
-I looked at my sister with hope that she had a good day considering she absolutely hates going to school for some reason.
+I looked at my sister, hoping that she had a good day since she absolutely hates going to school for some reason.

 "It was okay.
 I wish I didn't have to go though," replied my little sister with a frown appearing on her small, round face.